Summary

 Medications for treating lupus

 There is no cure for lupus, however there are different medications that can help to control it very effectively.
-If your condition is controlled early, the likelihood of later complications may be reduced.
-There are also many strategies you can use to manage your condition, including physical activity and lifestyle changes.
+Complications may be reduced if your condition is controlled early.
+There are also many ways you can use to manage your condition, including physical activity and lifestyle changes.

-Medication can help manage your symptoms and assist in controlling your overactive immune system.
-Because people with lupus experience different symptoms, and to varying degrees, there is no ‘one size fits all’ treatment.
-You might need to take a combination of different medications that could include:
+Medication can help manage your symptoms and help in controlling your overactive immune system.
+Because people with lupus have different symptoms, and to varying degrees, there is no 'one size fits all' treatment.
+You might need to take a combination of different medications.
+These could include:

 - pain relievers (analgesics)